Scientists Study Biomechanics So They Can Better Understand Chemistry

 Conclusion

 Scientists study biomechanics so they can better understand chemistry because life itself is a dynamic interplay of force and reaction.
+Worth adding: by unraveling these connections, researchers open pathways to more effective therapies, smarter materials, and deeper knowledge about how living systems function.
 From the precise folding of enzymes to the coordinated contraction of organs, mechanical forces guide chemical processes that sustain health and enable adaptation.
-Even so, by unraveling these connections, researchers open pathways to more effective therapies, smarter materials, and deeper knowledge about how living systems function.
-This integrated perspective transforms chemistry from a collection of static rules into a vibrant science of motion, energy, and transformation that reflects the living world in all its complexity Not complicated — just consistent..
+This integrated perspective transforms chemistry from a collection of static rules into a vibrant science of motion, energy, and transformation that reflects the living world in all its complexity Easy to understand, harder to ignore..